 Outdoor Scavenger Hunt Sheet for Little Kids

 This printable from Free Kids Crafts is super simple and cute.
-It’s perfect for the youngest environmental enthusiasts, and also helps kids learn sight words.
+It’s perfect for the youngest environmental enthusiasts because it doesn’t overwhelm them.
+It’s also a great tool for helping kids learn sight words.

 Gratitude Nature Scavenger Hunt Printable

 What’s better than raising kids who love and protect nature?
 Encouraging an attitude of gratitude at the same time!
 This mindful nature activity from All Natural Adventures is all about finding gratitude in wild spaces.

 Five Senses Nature Scavenger Hunt for Kids

 Another unique idea for a nature scavenger hunt is this one from Childhood 101 focusing on all five senses.
 Your little one will see, smell, hear, touch and even taste (talk about this one in advance and make sure young kids are supervised).

 Things to Find on a Nature Trail or Hike